My personal projects

 - Clonk Center: An allrounder site that offered mods as downloads, articles, screenshots, mod reviews and previews, a forum system, a comment system and more.
 Every community member was able to publish their own content after it was approved by a team of moderators.
 The whole system, including the forum, was coded from scratch in PHP.
 After more than 15 years of operation, I decided to shut it down as it was no longer actively used by the community.

 - Clonk Forge: A Project hosting platform very similar to SourceForge/Github intended for clonk related projects, which is still up and running.
-About 10 years after its creation I opened it up for any kind of projects, it currently is however only open to new members upon requesting an invitation, as I no longer trust my 17 year old code base ;-)
+About 10 years after its creation I opened it up for any kind of projects, after almost 18 years this website is now also shut down due to low activity and growing maintenance costs.

 Users of this site had access to create projects which came with their own private svn repository, forum system, bugtracker system, todolist system, comment system, various ways to customize their project site and more.
 The whole system, again, including the forum, was coded from scratch in PHP